European shares rise fuelled by Lufthansa earnings

-LONDON (Reuters) - European stocks rose on Wednesday, helped by bullish earnings from the likes of airline Lufthansa (LHAG.DE), ahead of the reopening of the U.S. stock market later in the session.
+LONDON, Oct 31 (Reuters) - European stocks rose on Wednesday, helped by bullish earnings from the likes of airline Lufthansa, ahead of the reopening of the U.S. stock market later in the session.

 Trading volume, however, was the second lowest daily volume of the year as many investors stayed on the sidelines while Wall Street remained shut.